Mice in the Cabin

 Getting rid of mice in the cottage can be a stressful event.
 Keeping them from entering in the first place is another battle altogether.

 The first step in the fight against mice at the cottage is acceptance.
 Unless you hire a cat to stand guard on mouse patrol 24/7, mice are going to get into the cottage.

 Now for the good news!
 Keeping our little guests to a minimum is possible.

 Crawl under the cottage and use steel wool to seal all entry points the size of a dime or larger, especially near the support posts where they meet the cottage floor.
 Copper mesh can be used for larger openings.

-When you close the cottage for the winter, spread mothballs liberally around the exterior support posts and underneath the cabin, or place mothballs in nylon stockings and hang them from the support posts, and anywhere else you think the mice may consider entering the cabin.
+When you close the cottage for the winter, spread mothballs liberally around the exterior support posts and underneath the cabin, or place mothballs in nylon stockings and hang them from the support posts, and anywhere else you think the mice might consider entering the cabin.